paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 In case the autodetection fails, a manual setup menu will be displayed.
 Check the device path and set _Radio Type_ as **ti_cc**.
 Leave other options as they are.

 If ZHA is unable to connect to zzh try replugging zzh or change to another USB port.

-#### Troubleshooting

-**"Error: Failed to connect to the adapter (Error: SRSP - SYS - ping after 6000ms)"**

-This is a general error if there are communication problems with the adapter used.

-A checklist to go through if you get this error message:

-  * Try replugging zzh once or twice.
-  * Make sure you have the correct serial port and `rtscts: false` option set in your `configuration.yaml`
-  * Make sure you have the correct firmware burned on your adapter. **Remember, zzh boards ship blank** so you will need to burn the appropriate firmware before using it with any application.
-  * Are you using any virtualisation/container pass-through for the USB device?
-There have been reports of these potentially causing problems so for debugging purposes try communicating with the adapter directly from the host OS it is connected to (i.e: see if it works without the bypass)
-  * Make sure you are using an up-to-date version of Zigbee2mqtt on the host and firmware on the adapter.

 ## Aside: TI Part Numbers